Historians say John Kelly has the Civil War wrong

 "I would tell you that Robert E. Lee was an honorable man," Kelly said.
 "He was a man that gave up his country to fight for his state, which 150 years ago was more important than country.
 It was always loyalty to state first back in those days.
 Now it's different today.
 But the lack of an ability to compromise led to the Civil War, and men and women of good faith on both sides made their stand where their conscience had made them stand."

+In defending Kelly's comments to reporters on Tuesday, Sanders accused reporters of creating a false narrative around them.

-Kelly's comments echoed those of the historian Shelby Foote, who in the 1990 Ken Burns documentary "The Civil War" made a similar argument that compromise was at the root of the problem.
+Sanders also referenced the historian Shelby Foote, who in the 1990 Ken Burns documentary "The Civil War" made a similar argument that a failure to compromise was at the root of the problem.

 "It was because we failed to do the thing we really have a genius for, which is compromise," Foote said.
 "Americans like to think of themselves as uncompromising.
 Our true genius is for compromise.
 Our whole government's founded on it.
 And, it failed."

-Sanders mentioned Foote in her defense of Kelly, saying that she didn't want to re-litigate the Civil War.

-"I do know that many historians including Shelby Foote in Ken Burns' famous Civil War documentary agree that a failure to compromise was a cause of the Civil War.
-There are a lot of historians that think that and there are a lot of different versions of those compromises."
+Noting that she didn't want to re-litigate the Civil War, Sanders mentioned Foote's comments and said there were "a lot of historians that think that and there are a lot of different versions of those compromises."

-Later in the briefing, in response to a different question, Sanders accused reporters of creating a false narrative around Kelly's comments.

-The chief of staff's remarks drew negative reactions from a number of journalists and historians, who accused Kelly of misunderstanding the key issue over which the war began.
+However, a number of historians and journalists were sharply critical of Kelly's comments and Sanders' defense, accusing the chief of staff of misunderstanding the key issue over which the Civil War began.

 "I think Kelly's comments marginalize the central issue of the war, which was the expansion of slavery," Edna Greene Medford, a professor of history at Howard University, told CNN.
 "Absolutely, there were differences over the expansion of that institution which led to secession and secession led to war, but to conclude that it's about people not being able to compromise, it's just too simplistic."